 In the same way decluttering can make you healthier and happier, redecorating can help to generate fresh ideas, boost creativity, and ramp up productivity levels.
 This is especially true in the places where you spend the most time creating, like at your desk (aka my dining table right now).
 If you’re feeling unmotivated or uninspired when you sit down to work, then you know it’s time to refresh your workspace and switch up your surroundings.

 Read on for a few simple updates that will help you turn your place of work (wherever that may be) into a place of joy, inspiration, and somewhere you love to be every day.
-Because let’s face it, we’re all spending a lot of time at our home desks lately.
+Because let’s face it, our home desks are a bigger part of our lives than ever before.